[ open-source cockpit / homelab & dev / multi-provider ]

 provision

-DevStation applies the topology and creates VMs on your chosen provider.
+DevStation applies the topology, creates VMs on your chosen provider and tracks real state.

 provider.apply()